+Differently put, the correspondence $\mathfrak{C}^*$ constructed in the previous theorem is generated by covering transformations of a degree $d+1$ polynomial as above and the reflection in the unit circle.
+Theorem~\ref{mating_existence_thm_intro} gives rise to a map from the moduli space of parabolic anti-rational maps $\ \faktor{\mathcal{F}_d}{\mathrm{Aut}(\C)}$ to the connectedness locus of the family of antiholomorphic correspondences of the above type.
+It turns out that this map is a bijection (see Theorem~\ref{mating_existence_thm_precise} and Proposition~\ref{chi_cont_rigid_prop}).

-Moreover, this mating operation yields a bijection between $\ \faktor{\mathcal{F}_d}{\mathrm{PSL}(2,\C)}$ and the connectedness locus of the space of antiholomorphic correspondences generated by covering transformations of degree $d+1$ polynomials (that are injective on $\overline{\D}$ and have a unique critical point on $\mathbb{S}^1$) and reflection in the unit disk. \end{thmx}
+\begin{thmx} The mating operation between parabolic anti-rational maps and the anti-Hecke group $\pmb{\Gamma}_d$ (described in Theorem~\ref{mating_existence_thm_intro}) yields a bijection between $\ \faktor{\mathcal{F}_d}{\mathrm{Aut}(\C)}$ and the connectedness locus of the space of antiholomorphic correspondences defined by Equation~\eqref{corr_eqn_0}.
+Moreover, this bijection is continuous at relatively hyperbolic and quasiconformally rigid parameters. \end{thmx}

+The family $\mathcal F_d$ contains no genuine hyperbolic maps, as every map in $\mathcal F_d$ has a (persistent) parabolic fixed point.
+We use the term \emph{relatively hyperbolic} for maps whose critical points, except the one contained in the marked parabolic basin, are contained in basins for attracting cycles.
+This term is borrowed from geometric group theory \cite{Gromov87,Farb98,Bow12}.

 In fact, we also give a positive answer to the antiholomorphic version of the original Bullett-Freiberger conjecture for a large class of anti-polynomials (see Theorem~\ref{hyp_poly_mating_thm}).